 Two permanent line transects were staked (GPS-located) at each trapping site.
 Line transects were 300 m long with 20 stations spaced 15 m apart.
 Each station consisted of a flagged stake and three museum special snap traps attached to the stake using string (1 m in length), for a total of 240 traps.
 Traps were evenly distributed around the stake at a distance no further than 1 m and baited with peanut butter.

-Traps were checked once daily for six trap-nights, resulting in 1,440 trap-nights per trapping session.
+Traps were checked once daily for three trap-nights, resulting in 720 trap-nights per trapping session.
 Recorded information included captures, misfires, or missing bait from each trap.

+Avian Prey Monitoring

 Results